toni-kolehmainen/Affective-Computing/README.md

 2. Install requirements.txt
 3. Download model .pt file

+Run command is in commands.
+Check path to model is correct!!!

 # Learning Emotion Representations from Verbal and Nonverbal Communication

 This is a Pytorch implementation of the [EmotionCLIP paper](https://openaccess.thecvf.com/content/CVPR2023/papers/Zhang_Learning_Emotion_Representations_From_Verbal_and_Nonverbal_Communication_CVPR_2023_paper.pdf):